[ << ] [ >> ] [] [] [] [ ? ]

 text "<string>"

-Puts a single string constant into successive bytes of memory of the current section.
+Puts a single string constant into successive 8-bit memory cells of the current section.
 The string delimiters may be any printable ASCII character.
 (Not available with option ‘-sect’.)

 text